caipre/iterex/journal/_posts/2013/04/2013-04-15-rio-chillar-alhambra-carreterra.md

 walked about two hours before stopping for lunch, and Sam said there was still more that we hadn't made it to.
-While resting on a rocky ledge, we passed the time playing target practice by throwing small rocks at larger ones, knocking them over the edge and down the slope and into the water.
+While resting on a rocky ledge, we passed the time playing target practice by throwing small rocks at larger ones, knocking them over the edge and down the slope into the water.
 Simple joys!

 ![Walking in the Rio Chillar](/img/2013/04/13/rio-chillar.jpg)